geoant1/UCL_renewLibraryBooks_noFines/README.md

 ```
 python ./Renew_library.py -u <your barcode> -p <your password>
 ```
-This script can be put in cron or launchd to run daily or upon a reboot.
+This script can be put in cron or launchd to run daily or upon the reboot.
 NB: cron will execute the script only at the specified time.
 If your are on a laptop and not sure that it will always be turned on at that time, skip to the launchd section.

 ### Cron
 Put the script into a crontab to execute periodically (e.g. once a week)